 - Stop what they're doing.

-- Do not touch the gun, even if it looks like a toy.
+- Do not touch the gun, or allow anyone else to, even if it looks like a toy.

 - Leave the area where the gun is.